kenmanheimer/scratch/README.txt

    - git push origin master
    Woo hoo!

 8. Gratuitous changes to test commits, shakeout authentication.
+A bit more.

 Some questions.
    - Can I do a pull request to the remote repo if it's my own?